National Cherry Festival

 The National Cherry Festival is a food festival held annually in Traverse City, Michigan, United States.
-The eight-day festival celebrates cherry production in the Grand Traverse Bay region surrounding Traverse City, which is nicknamed the "Cherry Capital of the World".
+The eight-day festival celebrates cherry production in the Grand Traverse Bay region of Northwest Michigan, surrounding Traverse City, which is nicknamed the "Cherry Capital of the World".

 The festival was inaugurated in 1925 as the "Blessing of the Blossoms Festival".
 Since being renamed to the National Cherry Festival by the Michigan Legislature in 1931, the festival has been held nearly every year since, with cancellations from 1942 to 1947 and in 2020.